Lice (The Office): Synopsis

-Pam Halpert (Jenna Fischer) finds managing her household without her husband Jim (John Krasinski) to be more difficult than anticipated, as she struggles with duties such as taking out the trash.
-Her already frazzled condition worsens when she finds lice on her daughter Cece, leaving her no choice but to wash all the clothing in the house.
-At work the next day, she notices Meredith Palmer (Kate Flannery) frantically scratching her head, and realizes she may have transferred the lice from Cece to the office.
-She initiates an investigation and Erin Hannon (Ellie Kemper), who experienced numerous lice infestations as a child in foster care, finds that all of the employees except Darryl Philbin (Craig Robinson), Nellie Bertram (Catherine Tate), Phyllis Vance (Phyllis Smith), and Kevin Malone (Brian Baumgartner) have lice.
+Pam Halpert finds managing her household without her husband Jim to be more difficult than anticipated, as she struggles with duties such as taking out the trash.
+Her already frazzled condition worsens when she finds lice on her daughter Cece, leaving her no choice but to wash all the fabric in the house.
+At work the next day, she notices Meredith Palmer frantically scratching her head, and realizes she may have transferred the lice from Cece to the office.
+She initiates an investigation and Erin Hannon, who experienced numerous lice infestations as a child in foster care, finds that all of the employees except Darryl Philbin, Nellie Bertram, Phyllis Vance, and Kevin Malone have lice.
 Given her disregard for cleanliness, the employees assume Meredith is responsible; Pam defends her but neglects to admit her guilt.
 To eliminate the lice, Meredith shaves her head.
-Dwight Schrute (Rainn Wilson) also overreacts, donning a hazmat suit and accidentally exposing himself to a hallucinogenic bug bomb that causes him to faint.
+Dwight Schrute also overreacts, donning a hazmat suit and accidentally exposing himself to a hallucinogenic bug bomb that causes him to faint.

-On Erin's advice, the other infected employees pair up to put mayonnaise on each other's hair to suffocate the lice, which allows Pete Miller (Jake Lacy) and Erin to spend time together and Angela Martin (Angela Kinsey) to prank Oscar Martinez (Oscar Nunez) in retaliation for his affair with her husband.
+On Erin's advice, the other infected employees pair up to put mayonnaise on each other's hair to suffocate the lice, which allows Pete Miller and Erin to spend time together and Angela Martin to prank Oscar Martinez in retaliation for his affair with her husband.
 Pam's mother calls to inform her that Cece still has lice; the other staff overhear and realize Pam is responsible for the lice infestation, much to Meredith's delight.